Jill Janus: Artistry

 Janus's musical influences ranged from rock to heavy metal.
 In rock, Janus named Ann Wilson as an influence while citing Freddie Mercury as one of her vocal inspirations.
 With heavy metal, Janus listed Rob Halford, King Diamond and Jared Warren as a few of her favourite singers.
 Janus said she had a four octave vocal range as a coloratura soprano.
 While she was in Huntress, Janus stated that each Huntress album respectively focused on a part of her life.
 Janus based each of the Huntress' albums on a part of the Triple Goddess in neopaganism.

 Personal life

-In 2015, Janus disclosed to Revolver that she was living with bipolar disorder since her early teens, and had made numerous suicide attempts, as early as age of 16.
+In 2015, Janus disclosed to Revolver that she had been living with bipolar disorder since her early teens, and had made numerous suicide attempts, as early as age of 16.
 She was diagnosed with bipolar disorder at age 20, then later diagnosed with schizoaffective disorder.
-Later in her life, she was experiencing dissociative identity disorder, schizophrenia and alcoholism.
+Later in her life, she experienced dissociative identity disorder, schizophrenia and alcoholism.

 That same year, Janus underwent a hysterectomy after she was diagnosed with uterine cancer.